loukjeab/Practice_of_implementing_AAS_UR5e/README.md

 Directory Structure:

-- This repository is divined into 2 folders, so called report folder and implementation folder.
+- This repository is divined into 3 folders, so called report, presentation, and implementation.

 For Report folder:

 - it consists of the report in form of PDF.

+For Presentation folder

+- it consists of the presentation in form of PDF.

 For Implementation folder: